ShermanZhou/poc-currency-exchange/README.md

 ### Front-end
-Built with react, redux, redux thunk, react-hooks native stack, with typescript.
+Built with react, redux, redux thunk, react-hooks technical stack, with typescript.

 ### Back-end
 frankfurter is a web-service that query currency exchange rates.